DEFRA/flood-risk-back-office/README.md

 This is a private repo used to build Flood Risk admin features for internal users.

-## Versions

-The project is currently using Ruby version 2.2.3 and Rails 4.2.6.

 ## Installation

 Clone the repository, copying the project into a working directory